Fishing Alabama’s Lakes for Big, Early Spring Pre Spawn Bass!

 With weather, you get conditions.
 Heavy rains of several inches in a day’s time can suddenly swell some of Alabama’s lakes far over normal, full pool levels.
 Flooding spreads out these bass, that may have originally made their homes near the now, newly flooded shallows.

-You can move far down the lake to the lower end, where better conditions such as clearer water clarity may be taking place.
+Or you can move far down the lake to the lower end, where better conditions such as clearer water clarity may be taking place.
 Perhaps then fishing deep water drop-offs, ledges, drop offs, flooded humps, submerged islands and other irregular bottom features and possibly find more cooperative bass!

 Both male and female bass can be duped into thinking its time to prepare their beds for the spawn, when at times, it’s actually not.
 Water temperatures constantly above 60 degrees, coupled with a full moon can dupe these bass into pairing up and bedding.